ayham-1/ayham.xyz/content/links/_index.md

 layout: "single"
 ---

-A top-tier list of interesting links I found on the Internet.
+A top-tier list of interesting links I find on the Internet.

 # People
 * <https://denshi.org> - A zoomer turning boomer.